raspberrypilearning/rock-band/en/step_1.md

 ---
 title: What you will learn
 ---
-- How to add sprites and backgrounds to a game
+- How to add sprites and backgrounds to a Scratch project
-- How to react to clicks on a sprite
+- How to change a sprite's costume
-- How to play sounds
+- How to make sprites react when they are clicked
-- How to change a sprites costume
+- How to play sounds in Scratch
 --- /collapse ---

 --- collapse ---